Vulfenstein/LoLStats/README.md

   - constants.py

 Goal:
-  Send users text messages that contain game statistics, and messages when winning / losing.
+  Send friends text messages that contain League of Legends game statistics, and messages when winning / losing.